oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example for authorization details in JWT-based access token.

-In this case, the AS added the following example claims:
+In this case, the AS added the following example claims to the JWT-based access token:

 * `sub`: conveys the user on which behalf the client is asking for payment initation
 * `txn`: transaction id used to trace the transaction across the services of provider `example.com`